 Designing a Ring With a Rose Cut Diamond

 If you love vintage and antique looking engagement rings, you have found your perfect match in the rose cut diamond.
 The subtle elegance is on vibrant display in our Yara.
-We’ve set a lovely round, rose cut diamond on a smooth band, securing it with prongs with leaf detailing for a natural feel.
+We’ve set a lovely round, rose cut diamond on a smooth rose gold band, securing it with prongs with leaf detailing for a natural feel.
 The diamond is then flanked by two small round diamonds to give it a timeless look.

 Rose cut diamonds perfectly bridge an old world feel with whimsical and romantic aesthetics.
 For our Bridgette, we take another three-stone ring and this time set it with three unique, rose cut diamonds.
 Then we twisted the band into a rope to symbolize two lives coming together and accentuated it with tiny diamonds for some additional impact.

 Of course, nothing has more of a classic feel for an engagement ring than a solitaire stone.
 In our Zebo, we’ve added a sculptural element to the traditional engagement ring by setting a rose cut diamond on a wave-like band.
 The band elegantly contours the finger and leads to some peekaboo diamonds underneath the center stone, giving it extra sparkle.